shwetank/extension-docs/tut_bookmarks.md

 ##The Bookmarks API
 The bookmarks API can be accessed through `chrome.bookmarks.*` functions.
 These functions provide you the ability to access the whole or part of the bookmarks tree, create, update or delete bookmarks and even search for a part of the bookmarks tree depending on your search query.

+**Note**: You cannot remove or add anything from the root folder.
+Besides, there are two other folder named 'BookmarksBar' and 'Other Folder' where you cannot rename, move or delete any entries.

 However, before we dive into how to use the API functions, lets take a look at an important object type we will need to work it.

 ###The BookmarkTreeNode Type